NdoyaiCodes/NdoyaiCodes/README.md

-- 👋 Hi, I’m @NdoyaiCodes, 32 yrs and improving my life one code at a time.
+- 👋 Hi, I’m Ndoyai, a self-taught chef while improving my life one code at a time.
-- 👀 I’m interested in web development and all things food and wine.
+- 👀 I’m interested in web development and food and wine.
 - 🌱 I’m currently learning front-end development.
-- 💞️ I’m looking to collaborate on beginner projects for now so as to help me gain experience and later to take over the world.
+- 💞️ I’m looking to collaborate on beginner projects for now to help me gain experience and later take over the world.
 - 📫 How to reach me ndoyaindumbi@gmail.com